GEC1227/imslp/README.md

-# imslp
+# process-imslp-data
-resources to process data from the IMSLP API
+resources to process data from the IMSLP API.